JediFreeman/Radiant-Validators-Extension/README.md

 HOW TO USE
 ==========

 To override a validator, it is pretty straight forward.
 Take a look at the example below that overrides the Page model slug format validator to allow apostrophes.

-1: In your extension lib directory, create an extender file for the model you wish to override (for example, to override the Page model, create page_extender.rb) and add the following:
+1: In your extension lib directory, create an extender file for the model you wish to override (for example, we are overridding the Page model, so we create page_extender.rb) and add the following:

     module PageExtender
       def self.included(base)